 How Indie Publishing can create better writers and give readers something worth reading about.

 The growth in self-publishing has made it easier for almost any author to be published, and not held to ransom by the vagaries of traditional publishing houses.
+People will use online book printing companies (check this out) to get it printed the way they want it, without having to adhere to publishing house rules.

 But while anyone can have their work published, the important question is, should they?